Status effect: Removal

-The process of removing a status effect varies as widely as the effects themselves.
-Some status effects expire after a certain amount of time has elapsed.
-Most games contain items capable of healing specific status effects, or rarer items which can heal all of them.
-Many games also include magic spells that can eliminate status effects.
 Status effects are often removed at the end of a battle or once the originating enemy is defeated, however some may persist until they are explicitly cured.
 Games which allow players to rest may remove some status effects when that action is taken.
 If a game has multiple classes, one will often be a class capable of healing, who will have a greater ability to remove negative status effects than other classes.